Skip to content

 • App URL: The unique URL where users will go to view the live app.
 You can change the default URL if you have a Plotly Pro plan (or higher).

 • Python version: The Python version that Plotly Cloud will use to build your app.
-It must be compatible with the dependencies in your requirements.txt file in order for your app to successfully build.
+App dependencies that you optionally specify in a pyproject.toml or requirements.txt file must be compatible with this Python version.

 • Environment variables (optional): Values that your app code expects in the live app environment.
 For more information, see Environment Variables.